GerardWalsh/yoloDockerImage/README.md

 ./testing.sh
 ```

-The results, of classification on the dataset, should be stored in /home/user/dataOnHost.
+The results, of the YoloV3-tiny classifier on the dataset, should be stored in /home/user/dataOnHost.
 Make sure this folder exists on the host machine prior to deploying the inference container